Light-Enhanced Spin Fluctuations and d-Wave Superconductivity at a Phase Boundary

 The Peierls-Hubbard model correctly captures the competition and quantum phase transition of SDW and CDW states.
 Its nonequilibrium dynamics has been shown to reveal the critical softening of bosonic excitations, reflecting the intertwined nature of the fermion-boson coupling\cite{wang2016using}.
 This further motivates the present work on a two-dimensional geometry, investigating $d$-wave superconductivity.
-We monitor the time-dependent $d$-wave pairing correlation $\langle \Delta_d^\dagger \Delta_d\rangle$ with various pump intensities [see Fig.~\ref{fig:2}(a)], where $\Delta_d = \sum_{\bf k} \gamma_d(\textbf{k})c_{\mathbf{k}\uparrow}c_{\mathbf{k}\downarrow}$ and $\gamma_d(\textbf{k})=\cos k_x-\cos k_y$.
+We monitor the time-dependent $d$-wave pairing correlation $\langle \Delta_d^\dagger \Delta_d\rangle$ with various pump intensities\cite{intensityNote} [see Fig.~\ref{fig:2}(a)], where $\Delta_d = \sum_{\bf k} \gamma_d(\textbf{k})c_{\mathbf{k}\uparrow}c_{\mathbf{k}\downarrow}$ and $\gamma_d(\textbf{k})=\cos k_x-\cos k_y$.
 A phase average of the pump pulse is adopted to filter out the phase-locked fast oscillations $\sim U$, which are not relevant here.
 Deep in the Peierls phase ($u\ll u_c$) the pairing correlation gradually increases with pump intensity, but the dynamics are restricted within a minimal amplitude due to the dominant Peierls phase.
 Considering that the effective interaction remains unchanged in the BCS picture, this small enhancement can be attributed to pump-enhancement of quasiparticle weights in a previously gapped insulator.

 However, near the phase boundary, where both CDW and SDW orders are well balanced ($u\lesssim u_c$), the $d$-wave pairing displays a substantial enhancement -- by three orders of magnitude.
-Considering that the equilibrium phase on the Peierls side has small superconducting correlations, this relatively strong enhancement is related to proximity to the Mott phase critical point.
+Since the equilibrium phase on the Peierls side has small superconducting correlations, this relatively strong enhancement is related to the ground state's proximity to the Mott phase transition boundary.
 A simulation of the magnetization $\langle m_z^2\rangle$ reveals this potential connection [see Fig.~\ref{fig:2}(b)]: unlike the dynamics deep in the Peierls phase with no surviving magnetism, the pumped $\langle m_z^2\rangle$ displays considerable enhancement near the phase boundary, which persists following the pump.
 The increased $d$-wave pairing instability is thus connected to the pump-induced change of the effective spin interactions.